OCHA Housing Resources

 OCHA has developed a cooperative relationship with two NYC real estate/relocation agencies, Corcoran and Douglas Elliman, to provide free counseling and reduced brokerage fees for Columbia affiliates.
 You will not incur any fees by participating in this free counseling service and are under no obligation to use these firms as your real estate agent.

-To request counseling, contact one of OCHA's cooperating real estate/relocation agencies or, if you prefer, you may contact OCHA for counseling.
+To request counseling, contact one of OCHA's cooperating real estate/relocation agencies.

 The Corcoran Group, a leading residential real estate brokerage company based in New York City, operates 52 offices with 3,270 licensed real estate agents serving buyers, sellers and renters across Manhattan, Brooklyn, the Hamptons, the North Fork of Long Island and Shelter Island, N.Y., as well as offices in Florida.